LukePappa/Ourism/synthesis.md

 Reality may be abstracted as qualia, qualia as physics, and physics as mathematics.
-Moreover, everything present at the inception of the universe finds itself within a world-branch wherein it comes to grow continually in awareness of itself.
-Therefore our cosmos can be understood as an infinite and eternal act of self-realization.